A General Design-Based Framework and Estimator for Randomized Experiments: The Framework

-There are $n$ outcome measurements in the experiment, which are indexed by integers $i \in [n] = \setb{1, \dots, n}$.
-For convenience, we will refer to the measurements as \emph{units}, but they do not need to be distinct units as conventionally understood.
-Each unit has an associated potential outcome function $\pofi$ that maps the treatment variable to an observed value of the measurement.
-The function describes what the outcome would have been under a particular, potentially counterfactual, intervention.
-It is assumed that all units have well-defined potential outcome functions, in the sense that an unambiguous outcome is produced by each intervention in $\Zrange$, and that this outcome can be observed.
-Let $\ooi = \pofvZi$ denote the (random) realized outcome for unit $i$.
+There are $n$ outcome measurements, indexed by integers $i \in [n]$.
+For convenience, we will refer to the measurements as \emph{units}, but they do not need to be distinct experimental subjects as conventionally understood.
+Each unit has an associated potential outcome function $\poi : \Zspace \to \Reals$ that describes what the outcome of the measurement would have been under a particular, potentially counterfactual, intervention.
+It is assumed that all units have well-defined potential outcome functions, in the sense that an unambiguous, observed outcome is produced by each intervention.
+We require that the potential outcome functions are square-integrable with respect to the experimental design, meaning that they are elements of $\Lts$.

-We define $\pospace$ to be the function space of all functions $\pof: \Zrange \to \Reals$ that are measurable and square integrable with respect to the design:

-The space $\pospace$ contains all potential outcome functions that we will consider in this paper.
-This space might be smaller than the complete set of all real-valued functions on $\Zrange$, but the purpose of $\pospace$ is not to encode knowledge or beliefs the experimenter might have about how the interventions affect the outcomes.
-The purpose is instead to impose enough structure on $\pospace$ to ensure that the objects we construct on the space are well-defined and sensible.

-A special case of our framework is the conventional causal inference setting.
-Here, $\Zrange = \bset^n$ is a set of all binary vectors, corresponding to active and control treatment.
-In examples involving binary treatment vectors, we will write the treatment variable as a vector for clarity: $\vZ = \paren{\Ze{1}, \dotsc, \Ze{n}}$.
-An example of a possible intervention is $\vz = \paren{0, 1, 1, 0, \dotsc, 1, 0} \in \Zrange$.
-In this setting, there is generally a correspondence between the $i$th unit and the $i$th coordinate of the treatment vector, $\Zi$, which is said to be the treatment assigned to the unit.
-Our framework does not require such a correspondence between the units and the treatment variable.

-The framework also encompasses other settings, as illustrated by the following examples. \citet{Zigler2021Bipartite} consider bipartite experiments, in which the units receiving treatment are different from the units for which we measure outcomes, meaning that $\Zrange = \bset^m$ for some $m \neq n$, and there is no obvious mapping from the dimensions of the treatment variable to the units. \citet{Aronow2021DesignBased}, \citet{Papadogeorgou2020Causal} and \citet{Pollmann2020Causal} consider spatial experiments, in which the possible interventions are geographical locations, meaning that $\Zrange$ is a set of vectors of geographical coordinates. \citet{VanderWeele2013Causal} considers experiments with hidden versions of treatment, in which the nominal treatments are coarsened versions of $\Zrange$. \citet{Hirano2004Propensity}, \citet{Galvao2015Uniformly}, \citet{Kennedy2017Nonparametric}, and \citet{Rothenhausler2019Incremental}, among others, consider continuous treatments, $\Zrange \subseteq \Reals^n$, in a super-population framework. \citet{Kennedy2019Nonparametric} and \citet{Hu2022Average} consider the causal effect of changes to the experimental design, which for example could be an increase in the probability of receiving treatment. \citet{Basse2019Randomization} consider causal effects of group formation, where the treatment is the assignment of units into groups.
-All of these examples fit in the current framework.